 Powers Gouraud and the Sioux Falls Divorce Colony

 Originally named Powers Parker-Menloe Gouraud in homage to Edison’s laboratory at Menlo Park, and to his famous poet Uncle Horatio Nelson Powers, he later changed his name to Powers St. George Gouraud.
 Powers inherited his father the Colonel George Gouraud’s talents as a showman and crowd gatherer.
 He became, like his brother Jackson, a well know personality on Broadway.
-He first made his mark as a featured player in a music theatrical production called The New Yorkers at Herald Square on Broadway.
-The twenty-year-old boy and the nineteen-year-old girl were very much caught up in the glorious salad days of Amy and Jack.
+He first made his mark as a featured player in a music theatrical production called The New Yorkers at Herald Square.
+The twenty-year-old Powers and the nineteen-year-old Gladys were very much caught up in the glorious salad days of Amy and Jack.
 Two years later they were married in the Church of St. Clement Danes in the Strand in London, making Powers Amy’s son-in-law and brother-in-law.
 He loved to tell people that he was his own first cousin.
 Gouraud took his young wife to Brighton for the honeymoon.
 Powers and Gladys summered in Paris and then the teenaged bride returned alone to America.
 She took up her abode in handsome apartments in the Hotel Webster, but spent much of her time with her mother-sister (now also her sister-in-law) at her magnificent Madison Avenue greystone home.
 Jackson’s little brother, arriving later, took up his residence in the Holland House.